-Now, assume that the initial cash outflow of $220 is borrowed and financed at the same 30.63% annual rate.
+Now, assume the initial cash outflow of $220 is borrowed and financed at the same 30.63% annual rate.
 The example shows the total cost of repaying this loan is also $1,428.17 (initial cash outflow plus financing).
 The IRR rate exactly balances total costs with total gains.

 Second IRR Interpretation: Financing costs and reinvestment gains

-The second-definition example above should begin to suggest a reason that financial people look to IRR and often trust it as an important decision criterion: IRR has built into it the presumption that costs (opportunity costs or borrowing) are financed at a cost, and that incoming returns are reinvested, earning additional gains.
+The second-definition example above should suggest a reason that financial people look to IRR and often trust it as an important decision criterion: IRR has built into it the presumption that investment costs (opportunity costs or borrowing) are financed at a cost, and that incoming returns are reinvested, earning additional gains.
 This view provides meaning for another IRR interpretation, namely that the analyst will compare the IRR rate to actual financing rates and actual reinvestment rates.
 This comparison, however, has to be interpreted carefully.
 It is easy to over interpret or misinterpret IRR at this point.

-When a proposed action produces IRR's like those shown above—30.6% for example—many are tempted to reason as follows:
+When a proposed investment produces IRR's like those shown above—30.6% for example—many are tempted to reason as follows:

-"To fund this action, we will not actually borrow or have opportunity cost at the 30.6% IRR rate.
-Our real cost will be subject to rates closer to our cost of capital, probably less than 10%.
-Therefore [the reasoning goes], the results of the action are a net gain because financing rates will really be under 10%, while returns represent earnings at a much higher rate, something like 30.6%."
+"For this investment, we will not actually borrow or pay an opportunity cost at the IRR rate.
+Our real cost will be subject to a lower rate, closer to our cost of capital, probably less than 10%.
+Therefore [the reasoning goes], the investment is a net gain because financing rates will really be under 10%, while returns represent earnings at a much higher rate, something like 30.6%."

 In reality, that conclusion may or not be supportable, depending on the company's actual financing cost rates (or opportunity cost rates) and the actual reinvestment rates to be applied.
 The conclusion is most supportable when the IRR rate is close to actual cost of capital and actual reinvestment rate.
 The conclusion is most likely misleading or wrong when IRR is quite different from actual rates.